RIOT-OS/riot-course/slides/04-networking-in-riot/networking-in-riot.md

 ---

-## Testing RIOT networking on hardware: use IoT-LAB
+## RIOT networking on hardware: use IoT-LAB

 .center[<a href=https://www.iot-lab.info>https://www.iot-lab.info</a><br><br>
 IoT-LAB is a large scale experimentation testbed]